StydeNet/html/docs/field-builder.md

     ],
 ```

-Then you can do this:
+Then you can do things like this:

 `{!!
 Field::text('name', ['ph' => 'This will be the placeholder]) !!}`

 ##CSS classes

-You can pass custom CSS classes for each field using the 'class' key of the attributes array, also these additional classes will be added:
+You can pass custom CSS classes for each field using the 'class' key of the attributes array, also some additional classes will be added:

 ###Default classes (by type)